“Where Are You From Behind?”

 It was only a couple of weeks since I had flown in from New York, and was still finding my way around Gothenburg, a much smaller and quieter city compared to New York.
-This was my first time here — or in Sweden, for that matter.
+This was my first time here — or in Sweden.

 I realized I needed a haircut.
 A slight trimming actually, since I don’t have much hair left on my head.
 It took some walking about the town before I spotted a barbershop, or a Frisör as it is called in Swedish (pronounced Freezer or Freeser.)

-I noticed Frisör written on a red flag hanging outside the shop window with a pair of scissors and a comb painted alongside it.
+I noticed Frisör written in bold on a red flag hanging outside the shop window with a pair of scissors and a comb printed on it.
 The price of a haircut was also displayed — 180 Kroner or US$ 22.

 I walked in.